AdobeDocs/marketo-measure.en/help/configuration-and-setup/getting-started-with-marketo-measure/difference-between-buyer-touchpoints-and-buyer-attribution-touchpoints.md

 **When does a Buyer Touchpoint become a Buyer Attribution Touchpoint?**

 A BT becomes a BAT once this BT is associated to a Contact that has an associated Opportunity.
-One very important thing to understand is that one specific marketing interaction can be a BT and BAT.
+One important thing to understand is that one specific marketing interaction can be a BT and BAT.

 **Can a Buyer Touchpoint have a Touchpoint Position of Opportunity Creation (OC)?**

 A Buyer Touchpoint will only have a Touchpoint Position of either First Touch (FT), Lead Creation (LC), or Form submission (intermediary touchpoints).
-Since BTs aren't related to Opportunities it's not possible for a BT to have a Touchpoint Position of Opportunity Creation or Closed.
+Since BTs aren't related to Opportunities, it's not possible for a BT to have a Touchpoint Position of Opportunity Creation or Closed.

-**How is Buyer Touchpoint data leveraged?**
+**How is Buyer Touchpoint data used?**

-Typically customers leverage Buyer Touchpoint data to understand Top of the Funnel & Middle of the Funnel engagement.
-Meaning [!DNL Marketo Measure] users know who's submitting forms, who's viewing their site, what blog post is performing well, what AdWords ad is driving leads to convert, etc. Buyer Touchpoint data is great for understanding the engagement of your Leads & Contacts.
+Typically customers use Buyer Touchpoint data to understand Top of the Funnel & Middle of the Funnel engagement.
+Meaning [!DNL Marketo Measure] users know who's submitting forms, who's viewing their site, what blog post is performing well, what AdWords ad is driving leads to converts, and so on.
+Buyer Touchpoint data is great for understanding the engagement of your Leads & Contacts.

 **What does a Buyer Touchpoint look like in Salesforce?**